jnyfah/jnyfah.github.io/_posts/register.md

 The job of the register allocator is to map virtual registers (used in IR code) to physical registers (available in the target machine).
 The allocator tries to minimize the number of physical registers needed to execute the code, while ensuring that each virtual register is mapped to a physical register that is not already in use.

-so the job of the register allocator is to map the virtual registers to the physical registers, i think an example will be better, using the abstract assembly generated earlier lets say out tarhet achitecture only has 2 registers, so how does the register allocator map those 5 vitual registers to the 2 physical registers ??
+so the job of the register allocator is to map the virtual registers to the physical registers, i think an example will be better, using the abstract assembly generated earlier lets say out target architecture only has 2 registers, so how does the register allocator map those 5 virtual registers to the 2 physical registers ??

 Assuming that there are only two physical registers P1 and P2 available for our target architecture, the mapping of the abstract assembly to physical registers can be as follows: